-The Fellowship in Minimally Invasive Gynecologic Surgery at the Washington University in St. Louis is a two year program training gynecologic surgeons in the management of complex gynecologic diseases.
+The Fellowship in Minimally Invasive Gynecologic Surgery at the Washington University in St. Louis is a two-year program training gynecologic surgeons in the management of complex gynecologic diseases.
 The most common conditions treated by the core faculty are severe endometriosis and large leiomyoma.
-Fellowship training will include laparoscopic, robotic, and vaginal surgery addressing a wide range of pathology.
+Fellowship training includes laparoscopic, robotic, and vaginal surgery addressing a wide range of pathology.
 Not only will fellows graduate with expertise in complex surgical pathology, they will also be able to manage patients with complicated medical conditions, extensive surgical histories, and very high BMIs.

-As fellows develop as surgeons, they will learn how to be effective surgical teachers.
-Our fellows will be given graduated teaching responsibility culminating in fellows acting as the primary teaching assistant for residents during complex pelvic surgery.
-This fellowship will also provide specific guidance teaching skills such as how to provide substantive feedback and how to set appropriate goals for learners.
-Fellows present Grand Rounds to the OBGYN Department and participate in various multi-disciplinary educational conferences including a GYN Radiology conference, benign gynecology pathology conference, and an endometriosis conference.
-They will participate in the surgical skills curriculum including training courses at the Wise Lab and Fundamentals of Laparoscopic Surgery (FLS) teaching.
+As fellows develop, they will learn how to be effective surgical teachers.
+The fellows are gradually given teaching responsibilities which culminates into the fellow acting as the primary teaching assistant for residents during complex pelvic surgeries.
+The fellowship provides specific guidance and teaching skills on how to provide substantive feedback and how to set appropriate goals for learners.
+Fellows present Grand Rounds to the OBGYN Department and participate in various multi-disciplinary educational conferences including a GYN Radiology conference, a benign gynecology pathology conference, and an endometriosis conference.
+Fellows participate in the surgical skills curriculum including training courses at the Wise Lab and Fundamentals of Laparoscopic Surgery (FLS) teaching.

-The fellows will collaborate with a faculty member with protected research time.
-This mentor will help them define research objectives and ensure that they meet their research goals.
-Fellows will have an average of one protected research day weekly and will meet with their research mentor monthly.
-Our fellows should produce a surgical video and a review article as well as complete an original research project by the end of their second year.
-Fellows are expected to submit this original work for publication.
-These endeavors will be supported by the Division of Clinical Research within the Department of OBGYN.
+Fellows collaborate with a faculty member mentor and receive protected research time.
+Their mentor helps define research objectives and ensures the fellow is meeting their research goals.
+Fellows average one protected research day weekly and meet with their research mentor monthly.
+Our fellows are expected to produce a surgical video, a review article, and an original research project by the end of the second year of the program to submit for publication.
+These endeavors are supported by the Division of Clinical Research within the Department of OBGYN.
 The Division of Clinical Research provides support ranging from IRB submission, statistical analysis, and manuscript editing.
-In addition to contributing to the body of medical literature, fellows will also develop their ability to evaluate and interpret studies.
-They will complete a statistics course and will participate in MIGS journal club every 6 weeks.
+In addition to contributing to the body of medical literature, fellows also develop their ability to evaluate and interpret studies.
+Fellows will complete a statistics course and participate in the MIGS journal club every 6 weeks.

+Our goal is to train physicians who are capable of functioning as independent minimally invasive gynecologic surgeons.
 In order to achieve this goal, fellows are given progressive clinical responsibilities during the two years of clinical training.
-Since it is recognized that different fellows may possess different backgrounds, knowledge, skill, and learning ability, this progression in responsibility cannot be set by a fixed schedule.
-It can only be accomplished by ongoing evaluations on an individual basis.
-Through daily contact, close interactions, and direct supervision by faculty members, each fellow is evaluated for his or her initiative, knowledge, competency, and skills in the operating room, at the bedside, and in the ambulatory care clinics.
-These evaluations are performed on a semi-annual basis.
-Appropriate responsibilities are then given to the fellow and increased in proportion to the individual fellow’s progress.
+We recognized that this progression in responsibility cannot be set by a fixed schedule as fellows may possess different backgrounds, knowledge, skills, and learning abilities.
+Each fellow is evaluated on initiative, knowledge, competency, and on skills in the operating room, at bedside, and in ambulatory care clinics through daily contact, close interactions, and direct supervision by faculty members.
+Appropriate responsibilities are then given to the fellow and then increased in proportion to the fellow’s individual progress.
 The amount of clinical material and total commitment of faculty members assure the maturity of our fellows in their clinical years.

 Associate Fellowship Program Director: